-ACT Reading Section Practice
+Part 3: ACT Reading Practice

-For this part of your summer assignment, we would like you to get some exposure to the Reading portion of the ACT exam.
-You are all going to be juniors this year, meaning that the ACT exam is about to become very important to a lot of you.
-Not only that, but the ACT Reading portion also has a lot in common with some of the multiple choice questions on the AP Lang exam.
-Either way, this will be great practice for what we'll be doing in class this year, and it will help to keep your critical thinking skills sharp.
+Here you will gain some exposure to the reading portion of the ACT.
+You are all going to be juniors this year, meaning that the ACT is about to become very important to your college and scholarship aspirations.
+Not only that, but the ACT Reading portion also has much in common with some of the multiple-choice questions on the AP Lang exam.
+Either way, this will be great practice for the year ahead, and it will help to keep your critical thinking skills sharp.

-The readings and questions below are taken directly from ACT Reading practice tests, but you will notice that the multiple choice options have been taken away.
-You must respond to each of the following questions in short-answer format, including evidence from the text to support your answer.
-Answering the questions in this format will not only help you prepare for the ACT, but it will also prepare you for some of the common practices and critical thinking exercises we'll be doing in class this year.
+The readings and questions below are taken directly from ACT Reading practice tests, but you will notice that the multiple-choice options have been taken away.
+You must respond to any five of the following ten questions per passage (for a total of ten responses) in short-answer format, including evidence from the text to support your answer.
+Answering the questions in this format will not only help you prepare for the ACT, but it will also prepare you for some of the common practices and critical thinking exercises we'll be doing this year.